 Russia has assumed obligations under Article VIII of the IMF Articles of Agreement to permit free payment of current transactions, but the Central Bank continues to maintain controls on capital flows, despite several new currency control amendments enacted in 2001.
 The only major change was to lower from 75 percent to 50 percent the mandatory requirement to surrender hard currency by exporters, without reducing the 100 percent repatriation requirement.
+The proposed law on currency control under current government review would lower the surrender requirements to 30 percent, and completely abolish them by 2007.
 Russia continues to maintain restrictions on profit repatriation with respect to investments in restructured Russian sovereign domestic debt (S accounts), although now investors can repatriate coupon payments on government and corporate bonds and invest in other bonds.
 However, licenses are still required for most transactions transferring money into or out of Russia, with exporters incurring exchange fees and substantial compliance expenses.
+The proposed law would eliminate the licensing requirement in favor of simple notification, but it is not clear what ultimately will be approved.

-Of potential concern to some investors also are export tariffs imposed since 1999 by the Russian Federation, which have become a very significant revenue source for the government, accounting for 10 percent of revenues in 2001.
+Of potential concern to some investors are

+export tariffs imposed since 1999 by the Russian Federation, which have become a very significant revenue source for the government.
 Export tariffs are levied on a range of goods, including oil, gas, forest products, ferrous and non-ferrous metals and scrap, hides and skins.
 Export tariff rates for oil and gas, like excise rates, have been raised and lowered in parallel with changes in oil price levels.

-A presidential decree signed in early 1998 provides investment incentives for large investments in the auto industry that meet local content requirements.
-Although the decree is technically still in place, the Government of Russia has stated that it plans to cancel the decree in the near future.
+A presidential decree signed in early 1998 provides investment incentives for large investments in the automobile industry that meet local content requirements.
+Although the decree is technically still in place, the Government of Russia has stated that no new contracts will be concluded under the law and that the law itself will be abolished in the near future.
 In practice, U.S. investors in this sector have faced difficulty in obtaining relief promised by the Russian Government from local content requirements and for special customs treatment.